kcl-eresearch/High-Performance-Computing-for-Digital-Humanities/docs/submitting_jobs.md

 ## Submitting jobs

-In most cases you will be submitting non-interactive jobs, comonly referred to as batch jobs.
+In most cases you will be submitting non-interactive jobs, commonly referred to as batch jobs.
 For this you will be using the [`sbatch`](https://slurm.schedmd.com/sbatch.html) utility.

 To submit a job to the queue, we need to write a **shell script** which contains the commands we want to run.